Because it’s always interesting to know a little about a country before living there for a while, I’d like to introduce you to Costa Rica. 😊

 - The Tilaràn Cordillera in the north of the country (Volcan Arenal).

-The mountain range further north of Guanacaste is not present, as this part of the territory was still Nicaraguan at the time of the creation of the coat of arms.
+- The mountain range further north of Guanacaste is not present, as this part of the territory was still Nicaraguan when creating the coat of arms.

 - On either side of the volcanoes, the Pacific Ocean and the Caribbean Sea on which two merchant ships sail.
 They recall the maritime history of the country.